prompted by a recent perusal of the statistics of active leaders in WAR, in which 19 and 20 stood out:

 50. Matt Stairs (42)

-― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 18 August 2010 23:32 (eight years ago) Permalink
+― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 18 August 2010 23:32 (eleven years ago) link

 Well, if you take WAR as gospel, the two guys who jump out at me are Scott Rolen and Andruw Jones.
 Jones was a big deal five years ago, but you don't hear much about him anymore; Rolen bounces around from team to team.
 Yet they're right there with a bunch of Hall of Famers, and ahead of much more publicized players like Helton, Beltran, Damon, etc.